 - ¼ cup milk (beef broth or water can work)

 - 1 large egg

-- 8 Tbsp ketchup (divided in half, half in the loaf the other half on top of the meatloaf - you also can use tomato paste or BBQ sauce)
+- 8 tablespoon ketchup (divided in half, half in the loaf the other half on top of the meatloaf - you also can use tomato paste or BBQ sauce)

-- 1 Tbsp Italian seasoning (or chopped parsley)
+- 1 tablespoon Italian seasoning (or chopped parsley)